 Next up: Catching up with the Thenardiers.

 Pages covered: 619-626.
-Image by Jeanniot from an unidentified edition of Les Misérables, via this fantastic illustration gallery.
+Image by Jeanniot from an unidentified edition of Les Misérables, via the Pont-au-Change illustration gallery.